rolandyuwy/tp/docs/UserGuide.md

 * Ellipsis after a parameter indicates that multiple entries of that parameter can be given.<br>
   e.g. In `[t/TAG]...`, the command can have zero or more tags, as in `t/spicy t/mustard`.

-* Parameters without ellipsis can only appear once. e.g. `d/Apple Jam d/Apple Juice` and `p/low p/medium` are not allowed.
+* Parameters without ellipsis can only appear once.<br>
+  e.g. `d/Apple Jam d/Apple Juice` and `p/low p/medium` are not allowed.

 * Extra whitespaces leading and succeeding the parameter will be ignored.<br>